 Have your tank inspected by a septic tank professional every three to five years—more frequently if your family uses a lot of water and a garbage disposer.
 You can reduce the strain on your septic system by using less water and staggering showers, clothes washing, bathing, and other heavy usage.

 Be aware that what you flush or wash down the drain can damage the system.
 Don’t flush dyed or heavy toilet tissue or paper towels, feminine hygiene products, condoms, or disposable diapers.

 Though some disinfectants, ammonia, and cleaners are not likely to significantly damage a system, avoid washing quantities of chemicals—particularly chlorine bleach—into the system.
 Never pour chemical drain cleaners, solvents such as paint, motor oil, pesticides, poisons or chemicals into drainpipes.
 Minimize use of a garbage disposer and don’t put fat, grease, or coffee grounds into it.

-Many commercial septic treatments meant to be flushed into the system are ineffective or can actually damage it.
+Beware that commercial flush-down septic treatments may not work and, in fact, may damage it.
 They can promote the flow of sludge into drain lines, clogging the drainfield.
 Before using such a product, check with your health department to see if it has received state approval.
 Periodic inspection and pumping of your septic system are the best ways to ensure it operates for many years.

 Take some of these steps if your septic tank continually displays problems or is clearly in full failure mode.

 To Minimize the Strain on Your Septic System